 - Is Colorado’s Rafting Industry Guilty Of Misogyny? – An explosive story on sexual misconduct in Colorado’s whitewater industry.

-- Not Ridden (Women’s Biking in Afghanistan) – Yes, Afghanistan has a woman’s cycling team!
+- The Road Not Ridden (Women’s Biking in Afghanistan) – Yes, Afghanistan has a woman’s cycling team!
 This is their story.

 - Jayme Moye at Outside Magazine

 - Fate and Destiny, The Two Agreements of the Soul, by Michael Meade

 - Resurrecting Jesus: Embodying the Spirit of a Revolutionary Mystic, by Adyashanti